 The Plan first became effective on September 26, 2005, and was amended and restated effective May 29, 2008, May 25, 2011, and May 22, 2013.
-The Board adopted a further amendment and restatement of the Plan on August 4, 2014, to memorialize the anti-dilution adjustments that were approved by the Committee in connection with a recapitalization pursuant to which the shares of the Company's Class A Common Stock ("Old FNF Common Stock") were reclassified into two new tracking stocks, one designated the FNF Group Common Stock ("FNF Common Stock") and the other designated the FNFV Group Common Stock ("FNFV Common Stock"), and the shares of Old FNF Common Stock held immediately before the recapitalization were changed into, immediately following the recapitalization, one share of FNF Common Stock and 0.3333 of a share of FNFV Common Stock.
+The Board adopted a further amendment and restatement of the Plan on August 4, 2014, to memorialize the anti-dilution adjustments that were approved by the Committee in connection with a recapitalization pursuant to which the shares of the Company's Class A Common Stock ("Old FNF Common Stock") were reclassified into two new tracking stocks, one designated the FNF Group Common Stock ("FNF Common Stock"), and the shares of Old FNF Common Stock held immediately before the recapitalization were changed into, immediately following the recapitalization, one share of FNF Common Stock and 0.3333 of a share of FNFV Common Stock.
 A further amendment and restatement to the Plan, which will become effective on June 15, 2016 if approved by the Company's stockholders at the Company's 2016 annual meeting of stockholders, was approved on February 3, 2016.
 This amendment and restatement increases by 10,000,000 the number of Shares that may be issued pursuant to Awards relating to FNF Common Stock, FNFV Common Stock or any combination thereof.
 The Plan shall remain in effect as provided in Section 1.3 hereof.